cineengine/pipeline/README.md

       # variables.

 - The SceneManager object controls the project folder structure on the network, the Maya project definition (workspace.mel), and manages scene saving, opening, backup duties within Maya.
 This command initializes the project if necessary, otherwise it ensures that the user isn't overwriting anything that already exists and sets its maya project accordingly.

-      import test
       scene = pipeline.maya.SceneManager(cfb.ANIM_BASE_DIR, cfb.FOLDER_STRUCTURE)
+      # If this command is run on a pipeline-managed scene, it simply re-initializes
+      # itself based on values stored in scene's sceneControlObject node (a locator.)

 - To save / rename a scene